nvidia-holoscan/holohub/tutorials/integrate_3rd_libs_into_pipeline/README.md

 Requirement: CV-CUDA >= 0.2.1 (From which version DLPack interop is supported)

 ### Sample code
-CV-CUDA implemented with DLPack standards.
+CV-CUDA is implemented with DLPack standards.
 So, CV-CUDA tensor can directly access Holocan Tensor.

 Refer to the [Holoscan CV-CUDA sample application](https://github.com/nvidia-holoscan/holohub/tree/main/applications/cvcuda_basic) for an example of how to use CV-CUDA with Holoscan SDK.